Hayley Morrison, PhD, MA, BEd, BPhEd

 About

-Hayley is an Assistant Professor in Elementary Education.
-After teaching and consulting in Ontario, Hayley decided to pursue her passion of research and professional development by supporting practitioners - pre-service teachers, in-service teachers, and educational assistants - to provide meaningful movement experiences for students with disabilities in physical education.
+Hayley is an Associate Professor in the Faculty of Education.
+After teaching and consulting in Ontario, Hayley decided to pursue her passion of research and professional development by supporting practitioners - pre-service teachers, in-service teachers, and educational assistants - to provide meaningful movement experiences for students experiencing disability in physical education.

 Hayley is an advocate for movement experiences for all.
 She loves spending her time dancing, exploring the outdoors, and playing sports like slo-pitch, volleyball, and soccer.